Hypercubed/f-flat_node/docs/learn-fflat-in-minutes.md

 [ 5 ]                             // the current stack
 ```

 For most examples it is assumed that the current stack is clear.
-The stack can be cleared between examples by typing `clr`.  `.clear` will reset the entire environment.
+The stack can be cleared between examples by typing `clr`.  `.reset` will reset the entire environment including defined words.
+Use `.undo` to undo the last user input.

 ## Syntax